cncf/devstats.archive/INSTALL_AUTO_DEPLOY.md

     - Postgres only allows local connections by default so it is secure, we don't need to disable external connections:
     - Config file is: `/etc/postgresql/10/main/pg_hba.conf`, instructions to enable external connections (not recommended): `http://www.thegeekstuff.com/2014/02/enable-remote-postgresql-connection/?utm_source=tuicool`
     - Set bigger maximum number of connections, at least 200 or more: `/etc/postgresql/X.Y/main/postgresql.conf`.
 Default is 100. `max_connections = 300`.
 This should be at least 1.5x number of CPU cores reported to Go runtime.
+    - You can also set `shared_buffers = ...` to something like 25% of your RAM.
+This is optional.
     - `service postgresql restart`
 10. Setup GitHub OAuth
     - You need to have GitHub OAuth token, either put this token in `/etc/github/oauth` file or specify token value via `GHA2DB_GITHUB_OAUTH=deadbeef654...10a0` (here you token value)